Attawapiskat First Nation: 1930s to present

-According to anthropologist John J. Honigmann writing in the late 1950s, after establishing their own infrastructure, members of the mission seem to have taken charge of some of the planning of the modern-day settlement.
+According to anthropologist John J. Honigmann writing in the late 1950s, after establishing their own infrastructure near the trading post, members of the mission seem to have taken charge of some of the planning of the modern-day settlement.
 A loudspeaker located in the church provided announcements to the community.
 From 1927 to 1960, the mission operated a sawmill.
-Mission members were engaged in deciding where houses would be built, draining paths, and instructing workers.
+The mission also operated a day school as of 1948 in Attawapiskat proper, with students between the ages of six and fourteen.^{:38} Mission members were engaged in deciding where houses would be built, draining paths, and instructing workers.
 This management was criticized by the Indigenous people employed in this work at the time.
-Honigmann observed that Attawapiskat in the late 1950s was a "community in which the chiefs and councillors possess practically no power and display little effective leadership."

-Since the 1950s, Attawapiskat has developed from a settlement of temporary dwellings, such as tents and teepees, to a community with permanent buildings.
-These were constructed in the late 1960s and early 1970s.